Stoppage time winner books group spot for Celtic

 Kevin-Prince Boateng scored with a rasping shot from outside the area inside the opening 10 minutes.

-He added another 13 minutes from the end after Mario Balotelli had scored the second for the seven-time European champions, who won 3-0 at San Siro for a 4-1 aggregate triumph.
+He added another 13 minutes from the end after Mario Balotelli had scored the second for the seven-times European champions, who won 3-0 at San Siro for a 4-1 aggregate triumph.

+PSV, with an average age of just over 22 and four teenagers in the starting lineup, had two early chances but MIlan then went ahead through Boateng's love 25-metres shot in the ninth minute.

 Carlos Vela scored both goals as Real Sociedad also dominated at home against France's Olympique Lyon to replicate their 2-0 away triumph in last week's first leg.